FFmpeg/FFmpeg/SMP/readme.txt

 All above dependencies are supplied as part of the ShiftMediaProject repositories.

 Many of the possible FFmpeg dependencies (and there dependencies) are available in the ShiftMediaProject repositories.
-However the following is a list of used extra dependency options that require external downloads:
+However the following is a list of possible extra dependency options that require external downloads:
     1) sdl (requires SDL 1.2)
 		a) Download pre-built binaries from the sdl homepage.
 		b) Extract all the header files into OutputDir/include/SDL/*.